-There may also be times when testing is limited or not practical (either due to the poor health of your rabbit or financial constraints) then symptoms can be treated aggressively with fluids and medication but the anorexia may return depending on what the root cause was.
+There may also be times when testing is limited or not practical (either due to the poor health of your rabbit or financial constraints), then symptoms can be treated aggressively with fluids and medication but the fasting may return depending on what the root cause was.

 How to Prevent a Loss of Appetite

 Most diseases that cause your rabbit to stop eating are completely preventable and there are simple things you can do to promote a healthy appetite in your rabbit.
 Make sure you provide unlimited grass hays (not alfalfa) and leafy greens and fresh drinking water in a bowl.
 They also need a clean and protected place to sleep and a stable environment free of fluctuating temperatures and stressors.